 (CRISIS and WAR in EUROPE, 1937 to 1940 – continued)

 In response to complaints from Britain about Kristallnacht, Hitler declared that Germany would not allow itself "to suffer under British governesses," and Britain received reports through its embassy of Hitler stating that he no longer gave any importance to friendship with Britain.
-Hitler never had much interest in the amity of nations, and he was not now considering the amity won gradually through patience and peaceful accommodation.
+Hitler never had much interest in the amity of nations, including the amity won gradually through patience and peaceful accommodation.
 He was sick of politics.
 Politics was give and take, and by now he had distanced himself from those he had worked with within the National Socialist movement.
 He talked business with people but he hardly conversed.
 He treated his mistress, Eva Braun, as little more than a subordinate to be dismissed as soon as he wanted to be alone, which was most of the time.
 When he did talk, rather than converse he was inclined to lecture, as he did during a dinner he was having with Mussolini, Hitler haranguing Mussolini for ninety minutes without letting the impatient Mussolini get a word in edge-wise.
 He was not reading as he had years before.
-He was confident that he understood everything including his adversaries well enough.
-He was thinking big.
+He was confident that he understood everything, including his adversaries, well enough.
+He believed he was thinking big.
 It was the monumental that interested him.
 Hitler wanted gigantic accomplishments and was frustrated by circumstances.
 On November 10, 1938, he spoke to insiders about being forced "to talk almost exclusively of peace."

 By January 1939, Hitler was complaining about another creation of the treaty signed at Versailles: the free-city status of Danzig.
 Danzig was a German city.
 Hitler told the Poles that eventually Danzig would again become a part of Germany, and the Poles responded to Hitler's comment with open contempt.
 The Poles saw themselves as stronger and harder than the Czechs.
 They were determined not to give the Germans an inch of territory.

-Within days after German troops had marched into Prague came another crisis -- over the city of Memel.
+Within days of German troops having marched into Prague came another crisis -- over the city of Memel.
 This was a predominately German city that had been given to Lithuania by the treaty signed at Versailles.
 Germans there were encouraged by Germany's gains and they were agitating for inclusion into the German fatherland.
 Hitler threatened to take Memel by force.
 Lithuania capitulated, and on March 23 Hitler made a triumphant entry into Memel, where he was greeted by joyous German crowds.

 Poland was surprised by Hitler's success against Lithuania, and on March 26, Poland's ambassador to Germany made it clear to Hitler that Poland would agree to none of his proposals for settling differences between their two nations.
 Hitler remained concerned about Danzig and he spoke of his concern for Germans living within Poland's borders.
 Hitler broke diplomatic relations with Poland, and Europe was again alarmed by the possibility of war.

 Despite the new military alliances, Hitler still believed that Britain and France were reluctant to enter another great war.
-And Britain's guarantee to Poland angered Hitler.
-He saw Chamberlain's move as a bluff, accompanied as it was neither by an effort to get military cooperation from the Soviet Union nor the introduction of conscription.
+Britain's guarantee to Poland angered Hitler.
+He saw Chamberlain's move as a bluff, accompanied as it was by neither by an effort to get military cooperation from the Soviet Union nor the introduction of conscription.
 And, responding to this apparent bluff, on April 3 Hitler issued a military directive for Operation White: the invasion of Poland.